 Swarm Commander is more expensive than lemongrass oil.
 We used it with great success.
 Rusty Burlew, a master beekeeper, said, “For me, Swarm Commander was an overwhelming success, and I won’t go back to [prepackaged lures]” on her popular site, Honey Bee Suite.

-To keep the oil scent from dissipating too quickly, put it on a cotton swab tip or similar item (we used makeup remover pads).
-Drop the swab in the trap before closing it up.
+To keep the oil scent from dissipating too quickly, put it on a cotton swab tip or similar item (we used swabs and makeup remover pads).
+Drop the swab in the trap

 After a few weeks, if bees have not moved in, you may want to put a little oil on the entrance or push another swab into the opening.